Noyon Khutagt: Luvsan-dondov

 Noyon Khutagt Luvsan-dondov (blo-bzang don-grub) was born as a son of Myagmar, a Tibetan national and younger brother of Seventh Jetsundampa in a fire dragon year of the 14th of cycle of the lunar calendar.
-He was recognized as Noyon Khutagt when he was 1 year old and enthroned aged 14 in an earth dragon year (1868).
+He was recognized as Noyon Khutagt when he was one year old and enthroned at the age of fourteen in an earth dragon year (1868).
 During his enthronement ceremony, the Seventh Jetsundampa offered 64 families from his own disciple’s county.
-The Sixth Noyon Khutugt Luvsan-dondov died in a wooden pig year of the 15th cycle of the lunar calendar (1875) at age 20.
+The Sixth Noyon Khutagt Luvsan-dondov died in a wooden pig year of the 15th cycle of the lunar calendar (1875) at age 20.

 Agvaan-luvsan-dambee-jantsan

 Noyon Khutagt Agvaan-luvsan-dambee-jantsan (ngag-dbang blo-zang bstan-pa’i rgyal-mtshan) was born as a son of Sharkhuu and Jinjee with clear signs of a higher being in a wooden pig year of the 15th cycle (1875).
-The Seventh Noyon Khutugt had established four aimags (major divisions) i.e., worship or devotion, preachers (nomch), abbots and monks.
+The Seventh Noyon Khutagt had established four aimags (major divisions) i.e., worship or devotion, preachers (nomch), abbots and monks.
 He had also established Great Jagar Choir (Buddhist philosophy) College of Tashi Goman of Tibet in a wooden horse year (1882) at Khamar Monastery.
-The Seventh Noyon Khutugt revised ‘The Life Story Moon Cuckoo” and staged it again in a water tiger year (1890).
-Noyon Khutugt Agvaan-luvsan-dambee-jantsan died on the 16th day of the last winter month, an iron sheep year of the 16th cycle of the lunar calendar (1931) at 57.
+The Seventh Noyon Khutagt revised ‘The Life Story Moon Cuckoo” and staged it again in a water tiger year (1890).
+Noyon Khutagt Agvaan-luvsan-dambee-jantsan died on the 16th day of the last winter month, an iron sheep year of the 16th cycle of the lunar calendar (1931) at 57.
 Generally, it is not clear how his condition was after his arrest by Mongolian National Security and Intelligence Organization.
 No clear records document him at the Intelligence Archive.